 40% Proof (20% Reasoning, 20% Writing)

 Click here for my grading rubric.
-You will be quizzed frequently (once weekly, for a total of 14), and you will be assigned two scores (one for reasoning, one for writing).
-If you are unable to provide a useful sample to evaluate writing (e.g. you can’t obtain even a partial argument), you will not obtain a writing score (i.e. zero).
+You will be quizzed frequently (once weekly, for a total of 13), and you will be assigned two scores (one for reasoning, one for writing).
+If you are unable to provide a useful sample to evaluate writing (e.g. you can’t obtain even a partial argument), you will not obtain a writing score (i.e. zero), or can only receive partial credit.

-Your score will be made up of your best 4 quiz grades from the first 7, and your best 4 from the last 7.
+Your score will be made up of your best 7 quizzes of 13 total.
 Missed quizzes are zero, and there are no makeup quizzes.

 There’s a 5% presentation/participation/groupwork grade in the class.
 In light of the changes to our groupwork requirements in the second half of semester, I’m replacing the system with the following simpler, more generous system.
 This should not hurt your grade.

-- Your grade will otherwise be proportional to how many of the 7 tasks above you have done decently.
+- Your grade will otherwise be n% (out of 5%) where n is the number of tasks above you have done decently.

 OUT OF DATE VERSION BELOW (YOU CAN NOW IGNORE):